jayanthkoushik/corgy/docs/corgy.md

 ```

 Attributes which are not required, and don’t have a default value are added
-with `default=SUPPRESS`, and so will not be included in the parsed namespace:
+with `default=argparse.SUPPRESS`, and so will not be in the parsed namespace:

 ```python
 >>> parser.parse_args(["--x", "1", "--y", "2"])